 About Great Sand Dunes National Park & Preserve

-One of Colorado’s four national parks, Great Sand Dunes National Park & Preserve, is an impressive sight.
+This park doesn’t get nearly as much attention as Rocky Mountain National Park, but as one of Colorado’s four national parks, Great Sand Dunes National Park & Preserve, is an impressive sight.
 As you drive into the park, the dunes don’t look like much as they first come into view.
 But as you get closer and get out into the massive dune fields, you’ll experience how amazing they really are.

 There is still a lot that geologists are learning about the formation of the dunes.
 It’s unknown exactly when the dunes formed, but estimates put it at over 400,000 years ago.
 Over that time, the dunes haven’t changed much.
 The highly resilient dunes are protected by the surrounding habitat.

 The park is one of the less-visited national parks (ranking 41 of 62 parks in 2019).
 However, the draw of Medano Creek and other things to do at Great Sand Dunes National Park can lead to long lines and limited parking.

 The Best Things to Do at Great Sand Dunes National Park & Preserve

 1. Hiking Great Sand Dunes National Park